JamesFormosa/security_and_compliance_with_lambda/4 - Resources/README.md

 sam package --template-file template.yaml --output-template-file packaged.yaml --s3-bucket [YOUR BUCKET NAME HERE] --s3-prefix cat
 aws cloudformation deploy --template-file /home/ec2-user/environment/git_hub/security_and_compliance_with_lambda/3\ -\ AWS\ Service\ Catalog\/sam-app/packaged.yaml --stack-name cat-lab-stack  --capabilities CAPABILITY_IAM
 ```

+This lab leverages two extremely simple product files.
+Do the following to upload these files to S3.

+1. Navigate to the resources section of the CloudFormation stack and click through to that bucket (ResourceId = ProductFilesBucket).
+2. Upload the files located in the service\_catalog\_product\_files subdirectory in the Resources section of this repo.

 References:

 https://github.com/awslabs/aws-config-rules